Step by Step Tutorial

 [********--] - monster HP bar (if monster close)

-LAG:[------] - internet connection status
+LAG:[------] - Internet connection status

 0_0 - x,y coordinates; if go east - will become 1_0